xHARDIKx/xHARDIKx/README.md

 # Hello there, I'm Hardik! 👋

 ## About Me
-I'm Hardik, a coding enthusiast from India .
-My passions revolve around C/C++, Programming, Data Structures and Algorithms, and software development .
+I'm Hardik, a coding enthusiast from India.
+My passions revolve around C/C++, Programming, Data Structures and Algorithms, and software development.
 I love diving into new technologies and contributing to exciting projects.

 - 🌍 Location: India
 - ✉️ Email:           [hardik21673@gmail.com](mailto:hardik21673@gmail.com)